-The assessments are reported as four academic achievement levels (Not Proficient, Level 3, Level 4, and Level 5) with Levels 3-5 demonstrating Grade-Level Proficiency and Levels 4-5 demonstrating on track for Career and College Readiness.
-School performance grade calculations use scores that meet Grade-Level Proficiency (Levels 3-5).
+The assessments are reported as four academic achievement levels (i.e., Not Proficient, Level 3, Level 4, and Level 5) with Levels 3-5 demonstrating Grade-Level Proficiency and Levels 4-5 demonstrating on track for Career and College Readiness.
+School performance grade calculations use scores that meet Grade-Level Proficiency (i.e., Levels 3-5).

-The denominator and numerator used to calculate the Reading and Mathematics EOG and EOC accountability scores are defined as follows:
+The denominator and numerator used to calculate the reading and mathematics EOG and EOC accountability scores are defined as follows:

 - 1. The denominator includes all current year assessment scores for eligible students in membership (i.e., enrolled in a school) at grades three through eight and in high school courses in which an EOC assessment is required. - The participation expectation for all assessments is 95%.
-If a school fails to meet the 95% participation rule for reading or mathematics, an adjustment is made to the denominator to ensure the denominator accounts for 95% of students expected to test.
-See Section 3 for more details. - Students who are in their first or second year in a U.S. school are not included in proficiency calculations.
+If a school fails to meet the 95% participation rule for reading or mathematics, an adjustment is made to the denominator to ensure the denominator accounts for 95% of students expected to take the test.
+See Section 3 of this guide for more details.

-- NC Math 1 scores for students taking the course prior to their grade eight year are counted when the student is in grade eight. - The mathematics high school accountability assessment for students who took NC Math 1 for the first time prior to grade nine is NC Math 3.1 - Students with an NCDPI approved medical exemption are excluded from all relevant proficiency calculations.
+- Students who are in their first or second year in a US school are not included in proficiency calculations. - NC Math 1 scores for students taking the course prior to their grade eight year are counted when the student is in grade eight.1 - The mathematics high school accountability assessment for students who took NC Math 1 for the first time prior to grade nine is NC Math 3.1 - Students with a medical exemption approved by the Office of Accountability and Testing are excluded from all relevant proficiency calculations.

-When a student who took NC Math 1 for the first time prior to grade nine repeats the NC Math 1 course for credit in high school, the NC Math 1 assessment (if administered) is used for accountability SPG calculations only for that year.
+1 When a student who took NC Math 1 for the first time prior to grade nine repeats the NC Math 1 course for credit in high school, the NC Math 1 assessment (if administered) is used for accountability SPG calculations only for that year.
 This student's NC Math 3 assessment will also be used for all accountability calculations including SPGs, long-term goals, and grade eleven participation expectations.

 - 2. The numerator is based on the number of students scoring Grade-Level Proficiency.
-Annual assessments for SPGs are calculated by determining the percentage of students who score at Level 3 or higher. - If two valid scores are received in the same accountability year for a student enrolled in an EOC course, the higher score is used for proficiency calculations. - Students earning credit through the Credit by Demonstrated Mastery program in a course that administers an EOC assessment are counted as proficient. - Students in grade three who are not proficient on the EOG but receive a Level 3 or higher on the Beginning of Grade 3 (BOG3) Reading Test count as proficient. - Students who score below Level 3 on an EOG or EOC assessment (or the NCEXTEND1 Alternate) in the current school year and obtain a higher score while enrolled in a summer program, that is completed (and test scores are submitted) before the published end of the accountability year, have the higher score replace the lower score in the performance calculations.
+Annual assessments for SPGs are calculated by determining the percentage of students who score at Level 3 or higher. - If two valid scores are received in the same accountability year for a student enrolled in an EOC course, the higher score is used for proficiency calculations. - Students earning credit through the Credit by Demonstrated Mastery program in a course that administers an EOC assessment are counted as proficient. - Students in grade three who are not proficient on the EOG but receive a Level 3 or higher on the Beginning-of-Grade 3 (BOG3) Reading Test count as proficient. - Students who score below Level 3 on an EOG, EOC, or NCEXTEND1 assessment in the current school year and obtain a higher score while enrolled in a summer program that is completed and test scores are submitted before the published end of the accountability year, have the higher score replace the lower score in the performance calculations.
 This does not apply to grade three reading, as those students take tests to determine proficiency for Read to Achieve and do not follow the same summer program requirements.

-2.5.
-Science End-of-Grade Proficiency Calculation
+2.5 Science End-of-Grade Proficiency Calculation